solo-io/workshops/gloo-mesh/README.md

 result_message="wasmdeployment created in ${MGMT}" assert_eq $result 0 "$result_message" && log_success "$result_message"

-printf "Waiting for wasmdeployment to create envoyfilter" result_message="envoyfilter created in ${CLUSTER1}" result=false for i in {1..20}; do
+printf "\nWaiting for wasmdeployment to create envoyfilter" result_message="envoyfilter created in ${CLUSTER1}" result=false for i in {1..20}; do